Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 * LocalIndexerConfig - Holds attributes that allow Indexer to connect to the service and what kind of documents to filter for.

 * LocalIndexer - Does the actual file listing and filtering.
-Note that it yields a FileData object
+Note that it yields a FileData object.

-* LocalDownloaderConfig - In this case it doesn't need anything that the LocalIndexerConfig already provides.
+* LocalDownloaderConfig - In this case it doesn't need anything if the LocalIndexerConfig already provides it.

 * LocalDownloader - Does the actual downloading of the raw files.